 Over-the-range microwaves are best for anyone who wants a larger capacity microwave without taking up any counter space.
 This Whirlpool 1.7-cubic feet model even has a light that shines down on the stove to make it easier to see when you’re cooking a large meal.

-Whirlpool packed in plenty of other helpful features to this 1000-watt microwave, including a button to add 30 seconds to the cooking time, fingerprint resistance, and a child safety lock.
+Whirlpool packed in plenty of other helpful features to this full-size microwave, including a button to add 30 seconds to the cooking time, fingerprint resistance, and a child safety lock.
 It also offers two speeds for ventilation and a filter to avoid picking up scents.
 Reviewers say it’s easy to install with the included mounts.

 Best Built-In: Panasonic Genius Sensor 1200W Built-In Microwave Oven